Torus orbit closures in the flag variety: Generic torus orbit closures in Richardson varieties

-Hence, if $\Q^v_w$ is toric, then its combinatorial type is determined by the poset structure of~$[v^{-1},w^{-1}]$, so $\Q^v_w$ and $\Q^{v^{-1}}_{w^{-1}}$ are combinatorially equivalent.
+\lee{ The above statement is obtained by combining the results~\cite[Theorem~5.1]{LMP2021} and \cite{can2023toric}.
+Indeed, the} \park{equivalence} \lee{between \eqref{toric_Richardson_1} and \eqref{toric_Richardson_2} is proved in~\cite[Theorem~5.1]{LMP2021}; the equivalences between \eqref{toric_Richardson_1}, \eqref{toric_Richardson_3}, and \eqref{toric_Richardson_4} are given in~\cite[Theorem~1.1]{can2023toric}. } Hence, if $\Q^v_w$ is toric, then its combinatorial type is determined by the poset structure of~$[v^{-1},w^{-1}]$, so $\Q^v_w$ and $\Q^{v^{-1}}_{w^{-1}}$ are combinatorially equivalent.
 Here, the assumption of ``toric'' cannot be removed.
 Indeed, the interval $[1324,4231]$ is a Boolean algebra of rank~4, but the corresponding Bruhat interval polytope is of dimension~$3$.
 See Figure~\ref{fig:1324-4231}.
 On the other hand, for every positive integer~$m$ there is an example of an interval $[v,w]$ of rank $m$ such that $[v,w]$ is a Boolean algebra and $\Q^v_w$ is toric.
 For instance, when $w=s_ms_{m-1}\cdots s_2 s_1$ and $v=e$, the Bruhat interval polytope $\Q^v_w$ is combinatorially equivalent to a cube of dimension~$m$ (simply, $m$-cube).

 In the following, for simplicity, when a polytope~$\Q$ is combinatorially equivalent to a cube (or a $d$-cube), we say that~$\Q$ is a \emph{cube} (or a \emph{$d$-cube}).
 We also say that an interval $[v,w]$ is \emph{Boolean} if it is a Boolean algebra.